 - Place Spaces between Parameter Mappings

 - PrEditor Auto Scans the Currently Selected Device – Use the generated Layout, or customize with easy drop down menus from which you can select any parameter.
+If you’re satisfied with the default parameters from the scan, you can start using them right away.

 - Expose Parameters of M4L Devices previously only visible to Ableton Push owners